pariajm/joint-disfluency-detector-and-parser/README.md

 ### Task
-Disfluencies include filled pauses (*um*, *uh*), parenthetical asides (*you know*, *I mean*), interjections (*well*, *like*) and partial words (*wou-*, *oper-*).
+<div align="justify">Disfluencies include filled pauses (*um*, *uh*), parenthetical asides (*you know*, *I mean*), interjections (*well*, *like*) and partial words (*wou-*, *oper-*).
 One type of disfluency which is especially problematic for conventional syntactic parsers are speech repairs.
 A speech repair consists of three main parts; the *reparandum*, the *interregnum* and the *repair*.
 As illustrated in the following example, the reparandum *we don't* is the part of the utterance that is replaced or repaired, the interregnum *uh I mean* (which consists of a filled pause *uh* and a discourse marker *I mean*) is an optional part of the disfluency, and the repair *a lot of states don't* replaces the reparandum.
 The fluent version is obtained by removing the reparandum and the interregnum.

 <p align="center">
   <img src="img/flat-ex.jpg" width=400 height=150>